dokku/dokku/docs/deployment/zero-downtime-deploys.md

 ### Configuring docker stop timeout

 [By default](https://docs.docker.com/engine/reference/commandline/stop/), docker will wait 10 seconds from the time the `stop` command is passed to a container before it attempts to kill said container.
-This timeout can be configured on a per-app basis in dokku by setting the `DOKKU_DOCKER_STOP_TIMEOUT` configuration variable.
+This timeout can be configured on a per-app basis in Dokku by setting the `DOKKU_DOCKER_STOP_TIMEOUT` configuration variable.
 This timeout applies to normal zero-downtime deployments as well as the `ps:stop` and `apps:destroy` commands.

 ```shell
 dokku config:set $APP DOKKU_DOCKER_STOP_TIMEOUT=20